benjaminhowson/bandits/README.md

 ```

 ## Agents
-Once there is a function for sampling rewards, it is very easy to setup and run the bandit algorithm.
+Once there is a function for sampling rewards, it is easy to set up and run the bandit algorithm.
 All you need is the following lines of code:
 ```python
 from agents import *